mehrmoudi/iranian_calendar/README.md

 # Iranian Calendar
-This repository is a fork based on CynogenMod Calendar, altered to support [Jalali calendar](https://en.wikipedia.org/wiki/Jalali_calendar).
+This repository is a fork based on CyanogenMod Calendar, altered to support [Jalali calendar](https://en.wikipedia.org/wiki/Jalali_calendar).